matthiasn/clojure-system-book/manuscript/redux-style-example.md

 (init)
 ````

 First, the **switchboard** is created.
 Then, we send a message to the switchboard, with a vector containing multiple commands.
-We start with initializing the `:client/cnt-cmp` and `:client/store-cmp` components, which are responsible for UI and state management respectively.
+We start with initializing the `:client/cnt-cmp` and `:client/store-cmp` components, which are responsible for UI and state management, respectively.
 The order here is not relevant, as these components don't need to know about each other anyway.

 Then, we **route** messages from the UI component to the store component by using `:cmd/route`.
 Routing means that a connection is made for all messages for which there is a handler, so here `:cnt/inc`, `:cnt/dec`, `:cnt/add` and `:cnt/remove`, as we've seen in the `:handler-map` earlier.
 With this, whenever we use the `put-fn` inside the UI and send a message of any of these types, the store will receive it.

 So far so good.
 Next, we need the UI to observe the state of the store component, which happens when sending the `:cmd/observe-state` message.
 Whenever the state of the`:client/store-cmp` changes, the UI will now have a copy of the change in it's `local` atom.

 That's all there is to it.
 Now, this example has been quite simple.
 However, you can build much more complex applications in the same style.
 Very recently, this approach has become much more viable thanks to **[clojure.spec](https://clojure.org/about/spec)**, which is a great addition to my development toolbox.
 You should use it in your projects, too.
-If you have not heard the latest **[Cognicast](http://blog.cognitect.com/cognicast/)** where Rich Hickey talks about it, you should do that now.
+If you have not heard the latest **[Cognicast](http://blog.cognitect.com/cognicast/)** where Rich Hickey talks about it, you should do that right now.

 Note that not only does **clojure.spec** allow us to validate our app-specific data structures - it is also used dynamically in the switchboard when wiring components, so that validation takes application state into account.
 This dynamic validation is powerful, and would be difficult to achieve with a type system.
 Whenever there's another `cmp-id` that the switchboard has initialized, the set of possible values is updated, so that once it comes to `route` and `observe-state`, only valid component ids can be used.
 Try changing a component ID and you'll see an error message that is surprisingly not terrible for Clojure.
 Yeah, I don't like typical error messages in Clojure, and anything that makes the situation better is much appreciated.